tensorflow/privacy/research/dppl_2024/README.md

 - Imbalance Ratio
 - Seed

+We provide the required embeddings as a [huggingface dataset](https://huggingface.co/datasets/lsc64/DPPL-embeddings).

 ### DPPL-Mean
 (Optional): In `config/mean.yaml`, change `pool` to any desired integer value.
 It configures the optional average pooling before the mean estimation and can improve utility especially at strict privacy budgets.